Does A Buyer’s Agent Get a Commission?

 Nope!
 There are three common ways real estate agents get paid:

-Commission: The most common fee structure, an agent receives a percentage of the final sale price of a home as their commission.
+Commission: This is the most common fee structure, wherein an agent receives a percentage of the final sale price of a home as their commission.
 Because this fee is a percentage, the amount an agent will receive can change depending on the final sale price of the home.

-Flat Fee: This is a set amount of money that the seller agrees to pay the agents as compensation for their work.
-This fee is usually a couple thousand dollars, depending on the level of service that is agreed upon.
+Flat Fee: This is a set amount of money agreed upon to compensate the agents for their work.
+It’s usually a couple thousand dollars, depending on the agent’s level of service.
 This number will not be impacted by the final sale price of the home, so it is usually a less expensive option.
 Opting out of the full range of services that a real estate agent provides, however, is not always a good idea.

 What exactly are you paying your agent to do?

-Looking for your picture-perfect dream home is a time-consuming, tiring, and complicated endeavor.
-This is especially true in competitive markets.
+Looking for your picture-perfect dream home can be a time-consuming, tiring, and complicated endeavor, especially in competitive markets.

 Hiring a top real estate agent when you’re ready to buy a home gives you the upper hand as a homebuyer.
-But don’t take our word for it, the National Association of Realtors (NAR) found that 87% of buyers who purchased a home in 2021 did so with the help of a real estate agent or broker.
+But don’t take our word for it, NAR found that 88% of buyers who purchased a home in 2024 did so with the help of a real estate agent or broker.

 By hiring an agent to help you buy a home, you’ll be working with a professional who’s privy to local insider knowledge about an area’s current market and has a network of trusted specialists such as mortgage lenders, inspectors, contractors, and more.